Data Apps

 Author: Ondřej Svoboda

-This app provides an interactive display of several business metrics with integrated Slack and Jira notifications.
+This data app provides an interactive display of several business metrics with integrated Slack notifications.